-Generation of Marvel Films And TV Series is on Hold Due to The Novel Coronavirus Pandemic - World Top Trend
+Generation of Marvel Films and TV series is on hold Due to the novel coronavirus pandemic - World Top Trend

 A report states Marvel will not attend the virtual Comic-Con 2020 occasion in late July, suggesting there will not be Avengers 5 or MCU Period 5 statements of any sort in the not too distant future.

-Marvel Studios was driving the massive victory of Avengers: Endgame past summer as it took the point in Comic-Con 2019 to declare the MCU Stage 4 names.
+Marvel Studios was riding about Avengers’ massive victory: Endgame past summer as it took the point in Comic-Con 2019 to declare the MCU Stage 4 names.
 Kevin Feige & Co. certainly surprised fans with all the revelation that Stage 4 will comprise an unusually large number of TV series that will flow on Disney+.
-These TV shows that are restricted will soon be combined with the Marvel Studios movies part of the phase of experiences.
-Together, the combination of routine pictures and TV displays will further progress the narrative and finally produce a crossover film as exciting as Endgame.
+These TV shows that are restricted will soon be combined with the Marvel Studios movies part of the experiences phase.
+Together, the mixture of routine images and TV displays will advance the story and finally produce a crossover film as exciting as Endgame.
 But since the Hall H occasion progressed, it became clear there isn’t going to be an Avengers 5 installation in Stage 4.

 We explained that Marvel should reconstruct the MCU.
 The retired or dropped personalities need to be substituted with new faces.
 Thanos wants a replacement moving.
 And of course that Marvel had Deadpool after Disney’s Fox acquisition, also access to Fantastic Four, X-Men.
-Marvel did affirm without declaring any jobs the Fox possessions will be utilised later on.
+Marvel did affirm without declaring any jobs, and the Fox possessions will be utilized later on.
 There could be no fresh Avengers experiences until all of the newest superheroes and bad men are introduced, as we said at the moment.
-And sadly, it is currently looking like 2020 will not be the year when Marvel unveils the forthcoming title in the Avengers franchise.
+And sadly, it is currently looking like 2020 will not be when Marvel unveils the forthcoming title in the Avengers franchise.

-The event will be stored online between July 26th and July 22nd, and it’ll be virtual like any media event.
-Marvel has yet to make some statements about Comic-Con 2020, but Deadline squeezed this piece of Marvel information in the last paragraph about another Comic-Con picture.
+The event will be stored online between July 26th and July 22nd, and it’ll be virtual, like any media event.
+Marvel has yet to make some statements about Comic-Con 2020, but Deadline squeezed this piece of Marvel information in the last paragraph about another Comic